thibaultduponchelle/perlres/CONTRIBUTING.md

 ## Quality Standard

-This list is not for *people who do not know much about Perl*.
+This list is not for *people with a minimum Perl background*.

-It could be used by these people of course but the main target is people with a minimum Perl background.
+It can be used by people that do not know Perl but you don't have to make this list fully accessible for them.

-Old softwares could appear, even if not maintained for years, but only if they seems not completely dead (some help needed already on this topic).
+Old softwares could appear, even if not maintained for years, but only if they seems not completely dead.

 ## Rule